 The focuses of this paper are the non-Moro and non-migrant population of Mindanao.
 A number of works have used the term Lumad to describe these communities.
 Rodil (1992:233) mentioned that there are about “18 non-Muslim” ethnolinguistic groups such as the Ata, Bagobo, Banwaon, Blaan, Bukidnon, Dibabawon, Higaoonon, Mamanwa, Mandaya, Manguwangan, Manobo, Mansaka, Subanon, Tagakaolo, T’boli, Tiduray, Ubo and the controversial Tasaday.

-Summer Institute of Linguistics’ Ethnologue (2003) will reveal that there are 35 distinct languages spoken by Mindanao indigenous peoples including the Mamanua.
+An examination of the Summer Institute of Linguistics’ Ethnologue (2003) will reveal that there are 35 distinct languages spoken by Mindanao indigenous peoples including the Mamanua.
 The present Manobo linguistic family consists of 15 languages.
 Subanu of the Zamboanga Peninsula has 5 languages including Kolibugan.
 South Mindanao have five languages; Gianga (Klata), Blaan Koronadal, Blaan Saranggani, Tboli and Teduray.
 There are also nine Mansaka languages that include Kamayo and Isamal.

 McFarland (1983) using the 1970 aand 1975 census grouped the Mindanao languages spoken by non-Islamized communities to: East Mindanao languages (Mamanua, Kamayo, Davaweno, Mandaya, Kalagan, and Tagakaulu); Subanon (Sindangan, Salug, Lapuyan, Malayal and Kalibugan); Manobo (Kagayanen, Kinamigin, Binukid, Agusan Manobo, Rajah Kabungsuan, Ata, Tagabawa, Tigwa, West Bukidnon, Ilianen, Obo, Manobo Sarangani, Manobo Cotabato); and South Mindanao languages (Bagobo Guianga, Blaan, Tboli and Tiruray).